truenas/documentation/content/SCALE/SCALETutorials/Credentials/DirectoryServices/ConfigFreeIPA.md

  - nas data storage
 ---

-TrueNAS provides the option to configure a FreeIPA directory service client in SCALE using the **LDAP** configuration screen under **Credentials > Directory Services**.
+TrueNAS provides the option to configure a FreeIPA directory service client using the **LDAP** configuration screen under **Credentials > Directory Services**.

 {{< expand "Does LDAP work with SMB?" "v" >}}
 LDAP authentication for SMB shares is disabled unless you configured and populated the LDAP directory with Samba attributes.